 Benefits of a Charitable Remainder Trust

 Creating a charitable remainder trust may allow you to achieve three other highly desirable goals.
 It actually can increase your lifetime income stream.
-It can give you a current charitable income tax deduction.
-And it can reduce the amount of your estate that is subject to estate taxes.
+It can also give you a current charitable income tax deduction and reduce the amount of your estate that is subject to estate taxes.

 Several types of charitable remainder trusts are available.
 This article will focus on the charitable remainder unitrust (CRUT).
 A CRUT is a trust that pays an income stream to the trust creators (you and your spouse) for life.
 After the death of the second spouse, the balance (remainder interest) is paid to a designated charity or charities.
 The CRUT also allows you to make additional contributions.
 Trust Point Inc. often acts as a trustee of these types of charitable remainder trusts.